 Of the 45 percent, the average retirement contribution balance was $31,037 in 2012, which helps explain why Social Security was the largest source of income for 61 percent of the state’s population; and the only source of income for 30 percent of Oregonians aged 65 and older.

 Since the implementation of OregonSaves is fairly recent, the total impact of the program is not yet known.
 But state officials reported more businesses are offering retirement programs following an increase in financial literacy programs.

 Ways to Take Action

 If you’re worried about the savings, or lack thereof, that you’ve set aside for your retirement, there are some steps you can take to improve your financial situation:

 - Pay down debt.
 Prioritize high-interest credit card debt before further funding your retirement accounts, unless your company matches your 401(k) contribution.

 - Stop financially supporting your adult children.
 Nearly two-thirds of American parents provided financial support to an adult child in the past 12 months.
 Don’t go into debt for your adult child; let them be the ones to take on debt.

 - Downsize.
 Look for ways to alter your lifestyle to save money.
 Consider moving to a smaller home that will cost you either less in rent or less than your mortgage or trading in your car for a less expensive one.

-- Delay retirement.
+- Delay your retirement.
 No one wants to see the finish line move farther away, but if working an additional year or two could give you more time to pay off debt.
 Retiring later can also delay the age when you begin to receive Social Security benefits.
-According to the Social Security Administration, those who retire at 62 earn an average of $1,077 per month while those who retired at 67 take home an average $1,372 per month.
+According to the Social Security Administration, those who retire at 62 earn an average of $1,077 per month while those who retired at 67 take home an average of $1,372 per month.

 - Ask for help.
 A credit counselor, financial adviser or elder law attorney can help you manage your finances and provide advice.